NAV NAV

 Get risk for a private address

-1. End-user connects their private wallet to your application.
+1. An end-user connects their private wallet to your application.

-4. Using the risk assessment returned via API, decide whether to allow the address to interact with your application.
+3. Using the risk assessment, decide whether to allow the address to interact with your application.

 Get risk for a contract address

-1. You identify a liquidity pool you're interested in providing liquidity for.
+1. Identify a liquidity pool you're interested in providing liquidity for.

-4. Using the risk assessment returned via API, decide whether to contribute liquidity to the pool.
+3. Using the risk assessment, decide whether to contribute liquidity to the pool.

 Rescreen an address for changes in risk

-1. Choose a cadence to rescreen addresses based on your compliance needs (e.g., monthly).
+1. Determine a cadence to rescreen addresses based on your compliance needs (e.g., monthly).

-3. You decide whether to take an action based on any updated source of funds information.
+3. Decide whether to take an action based on any updated information.

 Get an audit trail of the risk of screened addresses

-4. You aggregate all responses and report on them as needed.
+3. Aggregate all responses and create a report as needed.

 Risk